|Title:||School Adolescent Mood Project: Efficacy of IPT-AST in Schools|

 |Award Period:||5 years (07/01/2019 - 06/30/2024)||Award Amount:||$3,599,539|

-Purpose: The purpose of this study is to test whether the Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST) Tier 2 depression prevention program is effective when implemented by school counselors.
-When delivered by research personnel in schools, IPT-AST improves depression and anxiety symptoms, rates of depression diagnoses, overall functioning, and school-related outcomes for adolescents with depressive symptoms.
+Purpose: The purpose of this efficacy replication study is to test whether Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST), a Tier 2 depression prevention program, is effective when delivered through telehealth in high schools.
+In prior school-based studies, IPT-AST improved depression and anxiety symptoms, rates of depression diagnoses, overall functioning, and school-related outcomes for adolescents with depressive symptoms.

-Products: Products include information about the efficacy of IPT-AST delivered by school counselors compared to services as usual for 9th and 10th grade students with symptoms of depression.
-Other products include information about costs and cost-effectiveness of school counselor delivered IPT-AST.
+Products: Products include information about the efficacy of telehealth-delivered IPT-AST in high school for 9th and 10th grade students with symptoms of depression.
+Other products include information about costs and cost-effectiveness of telehealth-delivered IPT-AST.
 The research team will also produce peer-reviewed publications and a final dataset.

-Setting: This study will take place in 12 urban high schools in Pennsylvania.
+Setting: This study will take place in 12 high schools in Pennsylvania.

-Sample: Participants include about 240 racially and ethnically diverse 9th and 10th grade students with elevated symptoms of depression.
-Parents, teachers, counselors, and administrators will also participate in various aspects of the research.
+Sample: Participants will include about 240 racially and ethnically diverse 9th and 10th grade students with elevated symptoms of depression.
+Parents, teachers, counselors, school-support staff, and administrators will also participate in various aspects of the research.

-Intervention: Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST) is an evidence-based indicated depression prevention program that teaches communication and interpersonal problem-solving strategies to decrease conflict, increase support, and improve social functioning.
+Intervention: Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST) is an evidence-based indicated depression prevention program that teaches communication and interpersonal problem-solving strategies to decrease conflict, increase support, and improve social functioning for adolescents with elevated depression.
 The intervention consists of eight group sessions, two individual pre-group sessions, one mid-group session that counselors invite parents to attend, and up to six individual booster sessions.

-Control Condition: School counselors and students randomly assigned to the control condition will participate in SAU, which may include brief supportive counseling and/or referral for services.
+Control Condition: Students randomly assigned to the control condition will participate in SAU, which may include brief supportive counseling (in person or through telehealth) and/or referral for services.